jayphelps/Cast-Media-Player-Library-Sample/README.md

 * You should now be able to launch your receiver using a sender.
 * If you wish to watch whats going on, using a Chrome browser, connect to &lt;IP of your Chromecast>:9222 and debug your receiver.
 A good place to start is looking at the console log.
 * The Media Player Library uses XMLHTTPRequest to load all assets (Manifests, sub-manifests, segments, crypto keys, etc. This means that these are subject to CORS rules.
-You asset server(s) will need to server CORS headers that enable access to all versions of your receiver. (development, staging, and production)
+Your asset server(s) will need to serve CORS headers that enable access to all versions of your receiver. (development, staging, and production)

 ## References and How to report bugs